-The feminization of migration is one of the most significant social patterns to have emerged in the course of the last century.
-Too often, female migrants occupy vulnerable positions in their host societies, engaging in domestic work, sex work and other unregulated sectors.
-Despite being so vulnerable and despite established patterns of exploitation, the numbers of women who choose to migrate is rising.
-This research programme focuses on this phenomenon, in order to better understand why and how migration may offer routes to empowerment to women.
-A specific area of focus will be the extent to which migration allows women from the global south new sociocultural horizons as they cross over and settle in the global north.
+The feminisation of migration is one of the most significant social patterns to have emerged during the last century.
+Too often, female migrants occupy vulnerable positions in their host societies, engaging in domestic work, sex work, or labour in other unregulated sectors.
+Yet despite being vulnerable, and despite established patterns of exploitation, the number of women choosing to migrate is on the rise.
+This research, undertaken by the UNU Institute on Globalization, Culture and Mobility, seeks to develop alternative narratives.
+Instead of more tales of victimhood, vulnerability, and exploitation, this research highlights the opportunities migration can offer for female empowerment.
+A specific area of focus is how global south-to-north migration can engender new sociocultural horizons among female migrants.